D4C-lolu/slack-bot/README.md

-# A slack-bot for calculating the ages of users in channels.
+# A slack-bot for calculating the ages of users in channels